renn0xtek9/Arithmos/doc/data-mining-library/source/reference/data.variable.rst

 Constructors
 ------------

-Orange maintains lists of existing descriptors for variables.
+Arithmos maintains lists of existing descriptors for variables.
 This facilitates the reuse of descriptors: if two datasets refer to the same variables, they should be assigned the same descriptors so that, for instance, a model trained on one dataset can make predictions for the other.